-2. A short history of Global Research Network on Parliaments and People
+3. A short history of Global Research Network on Parliaments and People

-In 2014 Emma Crewe (SOAS) and Ruth Fox (Hansard Society) sat in Portcullis House, the Palace of Westminster, and dreamt up a project about scrutinising parliaments.
+In 2014 Emma Crewe (SOAS) and Ruth Fox (Hansard Society) designed an international project about scrutinising parliaments.
 The idea was to create opportunities for scholars in Bangladesh and Ethiopia to study the relationships between their parliaments, politicians and society.
-Political scientists dominate parliamentary studies in Africa and Asia, while research on society is the preserve of development studies scholars.
-We thought, "Why not bring them together?"
-Over three years we worked with three senior (Nizam Ahmed, Zahir Ahmed and Meheret Ayenew) and five junior academics in these two so-called 'fragile' democracies.
-They produced some fascinating and innovative research about the interaction between parliament and civil society, but the whole process was strongly led by Emma and Ruth and resulted in individual scholars (predominantly men) producing their own superb publications.
+Political scientists dominate parliamentary studies in Africa and Asia, while research on society is the preserve of development studies scholars, so we thought, "Why not bring them together?"
+Over three years we worked with three senior academics (Nizam Ahmed, Zahir Ahmed and Meheret Ayenew) and five junior researchers in these two so-called 'fragile' democracies.3 They produced some fascinating and innovative research about the interaction between parliament and civil society, but the whole process was strongly led by Emma and Ruth and resulted in individual scholars (predominantly men) producing their own superb publications.
 The collective action was weak.

-Three years later this morphed into a new programme - Deepening Democracy2 - with a co-ordinating team in SOAS (the authors of this briefing); Co-Investigators (Co-Is) Niraja Gopal Jayal in JNU (Delhi), Ruth Fox at Hansard Society (London), Cristina-Leston Bandeira in Leeds University and Mandy Sadan then in SOAS; and partner organisations: Enlightened Myanmar Research Foundation led by Myat Thet Thitsar in Myanmar, Forum for Social Studies then directed by Meheret Ayenew, and Setaweet in Ethiopia with Sehin Teferra at the helm.
+Three years later this morphed into a new programme - Deepening Democracy - funded by a Global Challenges Research Fund 'Network Plus' grant4, an unusual form of funding that allowed UK universities to give grants and commission researcher in the Global South.
+Our Network programme had a larger co-ordinating team in SOAS (Richard Axelby, Emma Crewe, Jastinder Kaur, Bethel Worku-Dix and later Amir Massoumian); Co-Investigators (Co-Is) Niraja Gopal Jayal in JNU (Delhi), Ruth Fox at Hansard Society (London), Cristina-Leston Bandeira in Leeds University and Mandy Sadan then in SOAS; and partner organisations: Enlightened Myanmar Research Foundation led by Myat Thet Thitsar in Myanmar, Forum for Social Studies then directed by Meheret Ayenew, and Setaweet in Ethiopia with Sehin Teferra at the helm.
 Together we created a network - the Global Research Network for Parliaments and People (GRNPP) - and embarked on a complex mix of grant-making, training, advocacy and research, the results of which can be seen on our GRNPP and partners' websites.